 The architecture is composed by three main layers:

-1. An application layer comprises wallets, PKIs apps, and SSI wallet such as Polygon ID, ZkSync ID, and other apps.
+- An application layer comprises wallets, PKIs apps, and SSI wallet such as Polygon ID, ZkSync ID, and other apps.
 These wallets and applications generate Verifiable Credentials (VCs) to prove ownership, such as being a DAO member.
-Users create operations as user intents via bundlers, enabling transactions and interactions on the blockchain.
-This layer facilitates the generation and management of credentials and user operations as “user intents” through apps, serving as the interface between users and the underlying blockchain infrastructure.
+Users create operations objects, enabling transactions and interactions on the blockchain.
+This layer facilitates the generation and management of Verifiable Credentials and user operations objects through apps, serving as the interface between users and the underlying blockchain infrastructure.

-2. A network layer based on different L2s, which include a Keystore contract and Smart Contract Accounts.
-This layer is responsible for generating Zero-Knowledge Proofs (ZKPs) for bundlers and Merkle proofs for Sequencers.
-The Keystore contract manages encryption keys and user authentication, ensuring secure handling of credentials and operations.
-Smart Contract Accounts validate user operations, generating cryptographic proofs to ensure the integrity and validity of transactions before they are submitted to the blockchain for execution.
+- A network layer based on different L2s, which include a Keystore contract and Smart Contract Accounts.
+This layer is responsible for generating Zero-Knowledge Proofs (ZKPs) and Merkle proofs for Sequencers.
+The Keystore contract manages encryption keys and user authentication, ensuring the correct key pairing for Verifiable Credentials and Operations.
+Smart Contract Accounts verify user operations, by validating ZK cryptographic proofs to ensure the integrity of the signature of the transactions before they are executed.

-4. Keystore Rollup: The keystore contract and rollup manage key functions, including user authentication, transaction submission, validation, and key recovery.
+- The keystore contract and rollup handle key management for user authentication, transaction submission, validation and eventually key recovery between EOAs and SCAs

 Specifically in this scenario, proposals as ERC 5792 acts as a crucial bridge between user-facing applications and the infrastructure of the ERC-4337 framework.
 The proposal defines a common language for wallets, apps, and bundlers to communicate each other and it has the potential to significantly enhance the adoption of Smart Contract Accounts and position as the go-to standard for data assertions on the Ethereum blockchain.